ttafet/CompuskillsCsharpM/README.md

 # CompuskillsCsharpM
 2018 Men's division Programming with C#
-Repository to contain student's work
+Repository to contain student's work.
+Following the Github tutorial.